WHOLE SCHOOL CURRICULUM

 We ensure that our curriculum is regularly evaluated to meet the needs of our pupils:

-Curriculum implementation is reviewed through the whole school quality assurance procedure: learning walks, learning conversations and work scrutiny.
+Curriculum intent and implementation is reviewed through whole school quality assurance procedure: learning walks, learning conversations and work scrutiny.

-The senior leadership team and subject leaders regularly review curricula; ensuring that sequences of learning build on prior knowledge and that pupils are sufficiently stretched and challenged.
+The senior leadership team, middle leaders and teachers regularly review curricula; ensuring that schemes of learning build on prior knowledge and sufficiently stretch and challenge pupils.

-Termly Principal’s Data and Curriculum meetings ensure that the implementation of the curriculum is having a positive impact on pupils’ progress and outcomes.
+Termly Principal’s curriculum meetings ensure that the implementation of the curriculum is having a positive impact on pupils’ progress and outcomes.

 The curriculum hours and subjects offered are analysed by the Senior Leadership Team and trustees on an annual basis.